input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 Message-injective′ = contraposition Message-injective
 ```
 -->
 Messages can be delayed by an adversary.
-Delay is either 0, 1
+Delay is either
+  * *0* for not delayed
+  * *1* when delayed to the next slot.

+TODO: Rethink network delay model
 ```agda
 Delay = Fin 2
 ```
-Messages are put into an envelope which is assigned to a given party and is defined with
+Messages are put into an envelope and assigned to a party.
+The message can be
-a delay.
+delayed.
 ```agda
 record Envelope : Set where
   constructor ⦅_,_,_,_⦆